ishakir/shakitz-fantasy-football/README.md

 * Ranking table for:
   * Total points
   * Head-to-head fixtures
-* Player for player trades between users (under development)
+* Player for player trades between users
 * Waver wire trades for undrafted players (under development)

 Shakitz had an alpha run during the 2014 preseason, and is currently in the middle of a beta run during the 2014 regular season.
 We hope these runs will iron out any creases making the system ready for running in full in 2015.